nryzyk/Portfolio-/README.md

 ## Soft skills

 - Accuracy and precision
-- Attention to detail
+- Attention to details
-- Good organization of work time and tasks
+- Good organization of work, time and tasks
 - Communication skills
 - Individual and team work
 - Analytical thinking